What Important Steps Are You Missing?

 What do you want in a home or condo?
 How much will you pay?
 Where do you want to be located?
 Answer these questions before you get serious.
 The number of properties available in this market make this step really important.
 When you’re browsing, this step is not important, but when you think you are ready to explore buying, you really must define your wants and needs.

 Know the Market Where You Buy

 You need to know the local market and the smaller markets within the broad markets.
 You can find a lot of information and pricing trends at zillow.com, trulia.com, housevalues.com and many others.
-These services are great for research, but the information is often a few months behind.
+These services are great to get a general idea, but the information is often dated.
 More current information is available from an active local real estate agent.
-We have access to the most current information.
+We have access to the most current information and have sold hundreds of homes and condos in the area.
 You can also search all current homes and condos for sales in Ormond Beach, Daytona Beach and the Shores, Port Orange, Ponce Inlet, Holly Hill and South Daytona.
 Just click here –> Search Daytona Beach Area Properties.

 Get Your Financing In Order

 In many cases these days, we are dealing directly with banks and mortgage companies.
 In a tight market, it’s important to have financing in order when presenting an offer.